Amphictyonic league: Ancient historiography

+An amphictyony consisting of polities under the aegis of Apollo's shrine at Delos was well-established in the seventh century.
+The Homeric Hymn to Delian Apollo of that approximate date lists them.
+Those cities and islands that trembled and refused to offer themselves for the birthplace of Apollo when pregnant Leto went to each in turn.
+The Homeric hymn presents an origin myth for the cult of Apollo on Delos.
+The joint Ionian festival celebrated there was the Delia.
+The Delian Amphictyony arose in the 4th century BC as an instrument of Athenian hegemony.

-Thucydides made recollection of the Lelantine War, apparently fought in Euboea sometime between the late 8th century BC and the first half of the 7th century BC: "The war between Chalcis and Eretria was the one in which most cities belonging to the rest of Greece were divided up into alliances with one side or the other."
+Thucydides made recollection of the Lelantine War when writing, "The war between Chalcis and Eretria was the one in which most cities belonging to the rest of Greece were divided up into alliances with one side or the other."
+The Lelantine War was fought in Euboea at some point between the late 8th century BC and the first half of the 7th century BC.

 Historians have puzzled over the broader meanings of "alliance" in such early times.
-"But comparatively large-scale associations lead more readily to contacts, to friendships and enmities at a distance than do little city-like units," George Forrest notes, remarking apropos that Phrygia and Assyria were at war with each other about 720–710, raising tensions among interested Greeks.
+However, as George Forrest notes, "large-scale associations lead more readily to contacts, to friendships and enmities at a distance than do little city-like units."
+This explains why Phrygia and Assyria were at war with each other about 720–710, raising tensions among interested Greeks.

-In historic times, an amphictyony might survive as a form of religious organization enjoined to support specific temples or sacred places; traditional amphictyonies coordinated Olympic and Pythian Games.
+An amphictyony would survive as a form of religious organization enjoined to support specific temples or sacred places.
+Traditional amphictyonies coordinated Olympic and Pythian Games.
 Twelve members would meet at specific times in the same sanctuary to keep religious festivals and conduct other matters as well.